Natural and Cosmetic Dentistry Clearwater

 At Natural and Cosmetic Dentistry, our philosophy is that dental treatment should be gentle, conservative, minimally invasive, and natural.
 We want you to be able and willing to take care of your teeth, get infection removed, have a beautiful, bright smile and not have to worry about discomfort.
 Gentleness, excellent communication, listening, customer service, and your health are of the utmost importance to us.

-As a Holistic Dentist in Clearwater, FL, Dr. Beata Carlson and Dr. Amber M. Gilton recognize that dental infection and materials used can affect the health of the rest of your body.
+As Holistic Dentists in Clearwater, FL, Dr. Beata Carlson and Dr. Amber M. Gilton recognize that dental infection and materials used can affect the health of the rest of your body.
 For your health, we use only dental materials that are biocompatible with your body.
 We are a mercury free office and only provide white fillings.
-To ensure your health when we remove silver fillings, we take extra precautions to ensure you do not swallow or breathe the metal.
+To ensure your health when we remove mercury silver fillings, we take extra precautions to ensure you do not swallow or breathe the metal.
+We follow Safe Mercury Amalgam Removal Technique (SMART) protocol when removing mercury silver fillings.

 Smoking Teeth - Toxic Fillings